openssl/tools/HOWTO-handle-security-issue.md

 *Collecting the fix is to be done by the investigator, anyone who wants to pitch in, or someone that the OTC assigns during the next OTC meeting*

-Fixes for MODERATE / HIGH / CRITICAL severity issues are collected as PRs -- usually one per issue.
+Fixes for Moderate / High / Critical severity issues are collected as PRs -- usually one per issue.
 For public releases, they must be submitted to the [private openssl/security repository], while for premium releases, they must be submitted to the [private openssl/premium repository].